automata-network/docs/docs/1rpc/introduction.md

 * Rate limit for 1RPC: 20,000 requests per day

 Usage quota will reset in the following day (00:00 UTC).
-An error code -32001 will be displayed once rate limit is reached.
+An error code -32001 will be displayed once the rate limit is reached.

 ```shell
 {"jsonrpc": "2.0", "error": {"code": -32001, "message": "Exceeded the quota usage"}, "id": 1}